 The Academy will be on the left (19010 1st Avenue South)

-If you can't attend a DIS in person, you can view a copy of the presentation which is packed with information by clicking here
+If you can't attend a DIS in person, you can view a copy of the presentation which is packed with information by clicking the following button:

 We offer countless unique assignments that range from school or community-based positions to drug enforcement and bomb disposal.
 Some deputies stay in a specialized career assignment, while others move between assignment types as they advance or expand their expertise.
 Regardless of your assignment, you’ll serve the citizens of local communities and work with them and your peers to solve crime problems.
 Applying to become a KCSO deputy sheriff is your first step towards an exciting and rewarding law enforcement career serving your community.

-The King County Sheriff's Office actively recruits qualified new and lateral-entry (previous experience) applicants throughout the year.
-We have currently met our hiring goals, but still anticipate hiring as vacancies become available.
+The King County Sheriff's Office actively recruits qualified entry-level and lateral-entry (previous experience) applicants throughout the year.
+We are hiring as vacancies occur.
 Applying and testing now is encouraged in order to be eligible for an oral board interview.

 We strive to recruit candidates who represent the diversity of the communities we serve.
 We welcome men and women of every culture and ethnic background, and believe that the internal environment of the KCSO supports and respects the differences that exist between us.
 If you can embrace our mission, vision, goals and core values, then we are interested in you.